 Once the LoRa gateway is connected, and you’ve chosen your probe placement, installation takes only a few simple steps: auger a hole, collect soil samples, apply a soil paste to each of the probe’s sensor cartridges, insert the probe into the ground, mount the head, and turn it on.
 View our installation manual here, and watch an install tutorial here.

 Each probe costs $500 per year.
 This lease includes our real-time data analytics platform, battery and part replacement when needed, and API access.
 An Installation Kit and LoRa gateway are necessary to install and connect the solution—discounted for those ordering our 10-Probe Starter Pack.
 Click here to reserve your probes.

 Do the probes ship internationally?

 Yes.
 Teralytic has worked with farms across the globe to install probes for our pilot program, and orders made now can be shipped to all parts of the world.

 How is data sent from the fields?

 Our sensors are continuously working to get you the data you need, when you need it.
 Here’s how the system works:

-- Our probes collect data from your soils and send wirelessly via LoRaWAN, a long-distance network that transmits sensor data up to 10 miles away.
+- Our probes collect data from your soils and send wirelessly via LoRaWAN, a long-distance network that transmits sensor data one to two miles away, depending on the landscape.

 - Our gateways aggregate all probe data and send it to the cloud in a secure, continuous, live stream.